IsaiahPressman/kaggle-lux-2024/write-up.md

 This is certainly in part due to experience, but I also credit the test-driven approach with saving me a considerable amount of time in fixing my mistakes.
 It was a humbling reminder that writing lots of code isn't hard, but writing correct code is.

-Feel free to reach out with any questions or post them in the comments below and I'll do my best to answer them.
+Feel free to reach out with any questions or post them in the comments below, and I'll do my best to answer them.
-This experience has been a ton of fun, and I want to again thank the organizers, my teammate, and the other competitors for a lively discussion and exciting competition.
+This experience has been a ton of fun, and I want to again thank the organizers, my teammate Garrett, and the other competitors for a lively discussion and exciting competition.
 I look forward to reading through and learning from the other teams' solutions over the coming days, and I eagerly await Lux season 4!